Earlier this year, we launched our 2023 Talk Education Awards for Innovation in Education

 Pastoral care and wellbeing

-All schools tell us that their pastoral care is top-notch - we're interested in the initiatives schools have introduced to guarantee that theirs is unparalleled.
+All schools tell us that their pastoral care is top-notch – we're interested in the initiatives they have introduced to guarantee that theirs is unparalleled.

 Thinking beyond the curriculum

 How do schools inspire pupils to think beyond the core and challenge themselves to take their interest in a subject further?